4 Reasons to Embrace Technology on Your Next Holiday

 1. Organised Travel Made Easy

 Holidays can be tricky to organise – especially if you’re planning to visit multiple countries.
 There’s just so much to see and do.
 And you may encounter language barriers, border crossings, and unexpected attractions you simply have to squeeze into your itinerary.
-Instead of squashing paper maps and bulky phrase books into your luggage, use technology (e.g. you might like to bookmark our Essential Phrases infographic on your phone or tablet).
+Instead of squashing paper maps and bulky phrase books into your luggage, use technology.
 Your suitcase will thank you!

 From booking accommodation to navigating public transport systems, planning your trip right down to the smallest detail is easier with a device like a smartphone.
 Of course, it’s important to be careful when using your phone overseas, as data roaming is notoriously expensive.
 To avoid coming home to a huge bill